- American Physical Society Sites

 Steven Lambert joined the APS staff to improve the visibility of and service to industrial physics by collaborating on sessions and job fairs at meetings, engaging with early career programs to highlight industrial options, and advocating for the viewpoint of industrial physicists within the Society.

-All March Meeting attendees are welcome.
-Industry Day is an excellent opportunity for entrepreneurs and physicists working in industry and national labs to network with their peers.
+Held in conjunction with the APS March Meeting, Industry Day is an excellent opportunity for entrepreneurs and physicists working in industry and national labs to network with their peers.
 Students and early career physicists considering non-academic careers can see first hand the broad range of pursuits available to physicists.
-This year’s Industry Day theme is "Physics at Work for You," which captures the idea that industrial physicists engage in product development and advanced technology that has a direct impact on the public.
-Speakers will describe both leading edge developments and well-established projects that may already be a part of your daily life.

 In 2014, FIAP and APS jointly held a workshop which brought together mid-level and senior industrial physicists from diverse industries to identify and prioritize issues important to U.S. industrial physics.